antymanty/nfttools/README.md

 ## Installation

-1. Clone this repository:

-## Requirements

-- Node.js
-- npm or yarn

-## Installation

-1. Clone this repository:
+1. Clone this repository: git clone https://github.com/antymanty/nfttools.git
 2. Navigate to the project directory:

-3. Install the dependencies:
+3. Install the dependencies: npm install

 ## Usage

 1. Open `tool.js` and set the contract address to the address of the ERC721 contract for the NFT collection you want to analyze.
-2. Run the tool: node tool.js
+2. Run the tool: node retrieveNFT.js, node calculate_rarity.js or node tool.js depending on which tool you want to use
 3. The tool will output a JSON file in the `Rarity_zkSync` directory.
 This file contains the rarity scores for each NFT in the collection.

 ## Contributing